UUDigitalHumanitieslab/theaterdramaturgiebank/docs/README.rst

 --------------------
 You can edit the contact page from the menu by navigating to *Pages* and then clicking the page titled *Contact*.

-Martijn van der Klis, `Digital Humanities Lab`_, 18 January 2017.
+Martijn van der Klis, `Digital Humanities Lab`_, 12 June 2017.

 .. _`Digital Humanities Lab`: http://dig.hum.uu.nl/